NCBI-Hackathons/ViruSpy/README.md

 ## What is ViruSpy?

-ViruSpy is a pipeline that identifies viral gene sequences and even full virus genomes from metagenomic sequencing data available in NCBI's SRA database.
-From these, ViruSpy determines whether the viral sequences are non-native (i.e. integrated) to a host genome.
+ViruSpy is a pipeline designed for virus discovery from metagenomic sequencing data available in NCBI’s SRA database.
+The first step lies in identification of viral reads in the metagenomic sample with Magic-BLAST, which allows this step without the need for downloading the metagenomic dataset to the local computer.
+The extracted raw reads are assembled into contigs by use of MEGAHIT and annotated for genes by Glimmer and for conserved domains by RPS-TBLASTN.
+Following integration of Building Up Domains (BUD) algorithms allows to whether the viral genomes are non-native (i.e. integrated) to a host genome.

 ## Why is this important?

 Viruses compose a large amount of the genomic biodiversity on the planet, but only a small fraction of the viruses that exist are known.
 To help fill this gap in knowledge we created a pipeline that can identify putative viral sequences from large scale metagenomic datasets that already exist in the SRA database.

 Viruses across multiple virus families are found integrated in host genomes.
-The genes that are integrated depends upon the specific viral integration.
-Sometimes the integration event is a complete genome or partial genome.
+By including the BUD algorith to the pipeline, we are able to identify these integratd viruses and its host genomes.

 ## ViruSpy Workflow